KQM-git/TCL/docs/characters/cryo/diona.md

 ---
 description: A young lady who has inherited trace amounts of non-human blood.
-She is the incredibly popular bartender of the Cat’s Tail tavern.
+She is the incredibly popular bartender of the Cat's Tail tavern.
 ---

 # Diona